 Opponents of rent control argue that the types of policies in the proposed amendment are unfair to landlords.
-Jim Lofgren with the Sacramento-based Rental Housing Association said a local rent control law would make Sacramento housing more expensive and lead to statewide rent-control policies.
+Jim Lofgren with the California Apartment Association said a local rent control law would make Sacramento housing more expensive and lead to statewide rent-control policies.

 The proposed Sacramento charter amendment includes rules that would: